Weapons Technician - Land

 Weapons Technicians serve with the Canadian Army.
 They are employed maintaining and repairing weapons, weapons systems and related equipment for military training and operations.
 When employed on a part-time or casual full-time basis, they usually serve at a military location within Canada

 Reserve Force members are trained to the same level as their Regular Force counterparts.
 They usually begin training with their home unit to ensure that they meet the required basic professional military standards.
 Following basic military training and Soldier qualification, the home unit will arrange for additional training for specialized skills.
-Weapons Technicians attend the Canadian Forces School of Electrical and Mechanical Engineering in Borden, Ontario for 35 weeks.
+Weapons Technicians attend the Royal Canadian Electrical and Mechanical Engineers School in Borden, Ontario for 35 weeks.

 Reserve Force members usually serve part-time with their home unit for scheduled evenings and weekends, although they may also serve in full-time positions at some units for fixed terms, depending on the type of work that they do.
 They are paid 85% of Regular Force rates of pay, receive a reasonable benefits package and may qualify to contribute to a pension plan.